School delays, shelters and roadwork: Valley braces for arctic blast

 The lows Tuesday and Wednesday will hover somewhere between 30 and 32 degrees, according to recent forecasts.

 School districts make up the majority of operational changes anticipated into next week.
-And while school officials say they’re keeping a watchful eye on local forecasts, districts in La Feria, Lyford, Donna, Monte Alto, Pharr-San Juan-Alamo, Hidalgo, Edinburg, La Joya, Valley View and Sharyland have yet to announce any class delays.
+And while school officials say they’re keeping a watchful eye on local forecasts, some districts such as La Feria have yet to announce any class delays.

 The Lyford, Raymondville and Edinburg school districts, however, are encouraging students to dress warmly.